ychebaro/contact-proba/README.md

 ./contacts.py -p structurefile.pdb -d twoframes.pdb -c1 A -c2 B -co 3.5 -visu Y -s heavy -pdbvisu forpymol.pdb

+## Plotting with the script plot-contacts.py
+If you want to plot the matrix, you can use the script plot-contacts.py (an example of plot is present in the example folder).
+For this the arguments needed are of course the matrix and also the pdb file, the script will extract sequence residue name and number for labelling each axis.
+You can also transpose the matrix if you prefer it this way (the two possibilities are in the example folder).
+Example:
+Plotting with the transpose option
+./plot-contacts.py -m matrix.csv -p forpymol.pdb -c1 A -c2 B -d1 4 -d2 4 -t Y

 ## TODO :
 - add options for protein-DNA, DNA-DNA contacts